Adldap2/Adldap2-Laravel/README.md

 > **Note**: This feature was introduced in `v1.3.8`.

-If you're looking to synchronize an attribute from an Adldap model that contains an array or an object, you can use a callback to return specific value to your Laravel model's attribute.
+If you're looking to synchronize an attribute from an Adldap model that contains an array or an object, you can use a callback to return a specific value to your Laravel model's attribute.
 For example:

 ```php
 'sync_attributes' => [